alt3/Docusaurus.Powershell/website/docs/introduction.md

 ## Early Bird

-Just like Docusaurus v2, this module is still in it's early stages.
+Just like Docusaurus, this module is still in it's early stages.
 Features are deliberately kept to a minimum so we can make things work first, then make it better.